mmakos/Werewolfs/README.md

 In case of errors like: "When mystic wolf dies,werewolves wins", so in case of game logic issues write to me what is the issue or [create issue here on git](https://github.com/mmakos/Werewolves/issues) and describe your problem.
 <br>However if game presents some unexpected behaviour, e.g. someone doesn't have vote chance (that happens on some computers and I don't have possibility to find the cause) please follow those steps:
 * Run app from cmd.
 If you have *.exe* file type in cmd `./Werewolves.exe` and if you have *.jar* file, then type `java -jar Werewolves.jar`.
 * Try to get this error as before.
-You should see some strange error messages in cmd (it's called stacktrace) - cpoy it and send it to me or create a git issue.
+You should see some strange error messages in cmd (it's called stacktrace) - copy it and send it to me or create a git issue.

 # Wilkołaki